 You can also have your calls automatically forwarded to your smartphone when Nest goes on Away mode.
 This functionality is a premium offering for Ooma, which means you would need to pay the $10 monthly fee to get it.

-One feature where Ooma Telo wins is the 911 feature.
-It comes free with the basic plan, but you would need to pay $25 per year for e911 on Obi200’s Google Voice.
 When it comes to savings and features, it would be obvious that you should definitely choose Obi200 over the Telo.

 However, if you have a smart home, you might want to go with the Telo because it has a lot of options to work with smart devices.